panggi/vtweb/README.md

-# Veritrans VT-Web Ruby Wrapper
+# Veritrans VT-Web Ruby wrapper

 Ruby Wrapper for Veritrans VT-Web.
 Visit https://www.veritrans.co.id for more information about the product and see documentation at http://veritrans.github.io/vtweb/index.html for more technical details.